Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: Evaluation

 \subsection{Peripheral Device Verification}

 To investigate our tools' appropriateness towards a full peripheral verification, we applied them to all four peripherals.
 These are available in an \gls{rtl} and \gls{tlm} implementation, resulting in three verification scenarios for each peripheral: standalone \gls{rtl}, standalone \gls{tlm}, and cross-level.
 The \gls{plic} is based on the SiFive FE310 SoC~\cite{sifive-hifive1-manual}.
 It manages global interrupts, for example from Input/Output devices, and notifies the targets, usually Hardware Threads.
 The interrupt order is determined by their individual priorities, as well as the per-target priority threshold.
 In our setup, it supports a maximum of 52 interrupt sources, and a maximum priority of 7.
-The \gls{tlm} test cases for the \gls{plic} are not discussed in this section, but in \Cref{sec:crossym-journal:eval:perf-array,sec:crossym-journal:eval:perf-time}.
+The \gls{tlm} test cases for the \gls{plic} are not discussed in this section, but in \cref{sec:crossym-journal:eval:perf-array,sec:crossym-journal:eval:perf-time}.
 This is because they already featured in the case study of the \symsysc{} paper~\cite{pascal-symsys}, and we can therefore use them to compare our tools' performance to the state-of-the-art.
 In this section, the \gls{plic} is only discussed at \gls{rtl}.
 The standalone tests for the \gls{rtl} \gls{plic} consider the options which influence the firing of an interrupt.
-Test \#1 performs the common case of triggering one input with a symbolic interrupt number.
+Test \#1 triggers one input with a symbolic interrupt number.
 Test \#2 adds to this a symbolic priority and priority threshold.
 Test \#3 checks the correct interrupt order given two symbolic interrupts, each with a symbolic priority.
 Tests \#4 \& \#5 mirror tests \#2 \& \#3, but applied to the cross-level verification.
 For the remaining four peripherals, the approach results in three test cases each: \gls{rtl} standalone, \gls{tlm} standalone, and cross-level.
 The \gls{gcd} module calculates the greatest common divisor of two input values using the subtraction-based Euclidean algorithm.
 For the tests, these two inputs are made symbolic, and in the standalone test, the result is compared to the division-based Euclidean algorithm.
 The Hash module calculates a hash value of two inputs, which are again made symbolic.
 In the standalone test, the result is compared against the hash function itself.
 The Map module applies a function to map eight input values to eight output values.
 All eight inputs are made symbolic, in addition to the mapping value.
 In the standalone test, the result is compared against the mapping function itself.
-The symbolic inputs are mostly written directly into the peripheral registers, as discussed in \Cref{sec:crossym-journal:main:symsig}.
-Writing symbolic data over the communication interfaces is evaluated separately in \Cref{sec:crossym-journal:eval:bus}. \Cref{tab:crossym-journal:eval:normal} shows the results for each test case.
-It is split into three parts, first defining the test case, and then giving the results of our two tools.
-For each tool, six columns show the number of completely and partially explored paths, the duration (in \unit{\second}), the percentage of time spent in the \gls{smt} solver, the average memory usage (\unit{\mebi\byte}), and the amount of queries passed to the solver.
-A seventh column summarises the results.
-The last two columns show \hwklee{}'s time and memory increase in comparison with \crossym{} in percent, calculated using the ration of the two values.
-In the following, different aspects of these results are discussed, starting with the \gls{duv} errors, followed by timeouts observed in both tools, and finally the differences between the tools.
+The symbolic inputs are mostly written directly into the peripheral registers, as discussed in \cref{sec:crossym-journal:main:symsig}.
+Writing symbolic data over the communication interfaces is evaluated separately in \cref{sec:crossym-journal:eval:bus}.